davidsmiles/flask-jwt-extended/README.md

 # A RESTful API

-Implemented using Flask-RESTFul, Flask-JWT_Extended and Flask-SQLAlchemy.
+Implemented using Flask-RESTFul, Flask-JWT-Extended and Flask-SQLAlchemy.

 #### _Milestone_